 How much are national park fees in Kenya?
 Latest Updates 2025

-Discover how much national park fees in Kenya cost, including rates for residents, non-residents, children, and vehicle entry.
+How much are national park fees in Kenya: Discover How much are national park fees in Kenya, including rates for residents, non-residents, children, and vehicle entry.
 Plan your safari budget with ease.

 Kenya, renowned for its breathtaking landscapes and rich biodiversity, is a premier safari destination, home to 23 terrestrial national parks, 28 national reserves, four marine national parks, six marine reserves, four national sanctuaries, and over 140 private conservancies.